julsraemy/prezi/md/loud-social-fabrics-iiif.md

 ---

 ## Survey
-_Characterising the IIIF and Linked Art communities_

 ![bg contain right](https://julsraemy.ch/prezi/assets/survey_structure.svg)

 :hourglass: 24 March to 7 May 2023
+:dart: Individuals involved in IIIF and Linked Art, but also people that have heard of the communities/specifications
 :eight: Sections
 :computer: Google Forms
 :mega: Mailing lists, Slack workspaces, Mastodon